 it wasn't all good news, though, with Animal Crossing: Horizons getting delayed, and the long-awaited Dragon Age 4 not getting so much as a mention.
 Ubisoft also didn't show off a new Splinter Cell game (cowards!) or its much-delayed Beyond Good and Evil 2 – though it did find time for Just Dance 2020, and the announcement trailer for Gods and Monsters.

-Here's a slideshow of the 15 best E3 2019 games, and the full list of everything that was announced beneath that:
+Here's a full list of everything that was announced at E3 2019:

 - The Legend of Zelda: Breath of the Wild 2 (new game and trailer)